zediogoviana/zediogoviana.github.io/content/about.md

 +++
 title = "About"
 cover = "img/myself.jpg"
 description="Hello there!
 My name is José Diogo Viana, but everyone calls me /(Zé|Diogo)/.
-I'm based in Portugal 🇵🇹 and at the moment I work at finiam, helping with the mission to change the financial world, by working with other businesses to launch their products to market." keywords=["about", "zediogoviana", "finiam", "elixir"]
+I'm based in Portugal 🇵🇹 and at the moment I work at Remote, helping to make it easy for companies to hire, pay, and manage their teams globally." keywords=["about", "zediogoviana", "remote", "elixir"]
 +++

 # Hello there!

 My name is José Diogo Viana, but everyone calls me **/(Zé|Diogo)/**.

-I'm based in Portugal 🇵🇹 and at the moment I work at **[finiam](https://finiam.com)**, helping with the mission to change the financial world, by working with other businesses to launch their products to market.
+I'm based in Portugal 🇵🇹 and at the moment I work at **[Remote](https://remote.com)**, as an Elixir Backend Engineer, helping to make it easy for companies to hire, pay, and manage their teams globally.

-I work as a Fullstack Developer, but the Backend is where I spend most of my day, using Elixir + Phoenix or Ruby on Rails.
-I am always looking forward to learn new and cool things, either work related or just general knowledge.
+Always looking forward to learn new and cool things, either work related or just general knowledge.

-My language of preference is Elixir and I've been using it since 2019.

 On another note, in my free time, I'm a football goalkeeper coach since 2016, and you should check the [Football](/football) tab.